cositools/cosi-setup/README.md

 ## Examples on how to install the COSItools on various system

-### Personal computers and workstations
+### Linux

+We recommend to stick with long(ish)-term support versions such as Ubuntu LTE.

-#### Ubuntu
+#### Ubuntu & derivatives

 Version 20.04 and 22.04 should work with the default one-line install script.
+We have no indications sofar that any distributions derived from Ubuntu are not working.
+We only test long-term support (LTE) versions.

+#### Redhat derivatives

-#### Fedora
+##### Fedora

-Version 35 should work with the default one-line install script.
+Version 32-35 should work with the default one-line install script

+##### Centos Stream

+Version 9 should work.

-#### macOS
+#### openSUSE

-##### With Apple M chip

-Montery should work with macports excluding HEASoft.
-However, homebrew is not supported.

-##### With Intel chip
+##### Leap

-Coming soon...
+Leap 15.3 should work out of the box.

-#### OpenSUSE Tumbleweed
+##### Tumbleweed

+Tumbleweed is a cutting edge rolling release thus not recommended for COSItools.
 HEASoft does not compile at the moment, thus disable it and just use the system default cfitsiso library which should be installed automatically with the packages:
 ```
 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/cositools/cosi-setup/feature/initialsetup/setup.sh)" _ --heasoft=off
 ```

 #### Other systems

-No other systems have been officially been tested yet or are supported.
+No other systems have been been tested yet or are supported.
+Especially avoid any cutting edge rolling releases such as Arch (it sometimes compiles there, sometimes not), Gentoo, Tumbleweed, etc.

+### macOS

+Only macOS Monterey is tested at the moment.

+#### With Apple M chip

+Montery should work with macports excluding HEASoft.
+However, homebrew is not supported.

+#### With Intel chip

+Coming soon...

+### Windows

+Please use Ubuntu 20.04 opr 22.04 using the Windows subsystem for Linux (WSL).
+Windows 11 together with WSL2 is strongly recommended for easy GUI access.

 ### Clusters and supercomputers